 - Spoon the mixture into the prepared patty cases and pop into the oven.
 Bake for 18-20 minutes or until just cooked through.
 Set cakes out onto a wire rack and leave to cool completely.

 - Next make the chocolate ganache.
 Finely chop the dark chocolate and place into a bowl.
 In a small saucepan, warm the cream on a medium-low until it is slightly bubbling but before it is boiling.
 Pour the warm cream over the chocolate, cover with a plate and leave it for 3-4 minutes.
 Gently whisk the mixture until it becomes smooth.
 Refrigerate the chocolate ganache for 15 minutes or so until it thickens slightly.
 When it reaches your desired consistency, fill each cupcake with a teaspoon of ganache.
 You could use a syringe to do this or poke a hole in the cake with a chopstick and spoon it in using a teaspoon.

 - To make the chocolate frosting, add the butter to a large mixing bowl and beat with an electric mixer until creamy.
 Gently sift in the icing sugar, one cup at a time.
 Add a tablespoon or two of milk to help loosen up the mixture.
 Add the cocoa powder and continue to beat.
 Continue to add a tablespoon of milk if needed.
 The icing should be nice and creamy but thick enough to hold its shape.
 Pipe the icing onto the cupcakes using a piping bag and a large star tip.
 Sprinkle each cupcake with chocolate sprinkles.

-For tips on piping check out my cupcake frosting post HERE.
+For tips on piping check out my how to decorate cupcakes post.